hassio-addons/addon-tailscale/tailscale/DOCS.md

 tailnet.

-**Note:** Without forwarding, services running only on the interfaces managed by Home Assistant (ie. not on all interfaces), are not accessible directly from the tailnet when userspace networking is disabled.
+**Note:** Without forwarding, services running only on the interfaces managed by Home Assistant (i.e. not on all interfaces), are not accessible directly from the tailnet when userspace networking is disabled.

 **Note:** Tailscale's serve and funnel features have priority over this plain port forwarding, those connections won't be forwarded directly to the host.